|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On July 10, 1944 damaged when struck by S.S.
 Marella off Townsville.
 Afterwards, repaired.

-On December 16, 1946 flown from Rathmines to Sydney (Rose Bay).
-Converted to a Sunderland (Hythe) with seating for 22 passengers.
+On December 16, 1946 flown from Rathmines to Rose Bay and converted to a Sunderland (Hythe) with seating for 22 passengers.

 On January 21, 1948 nicknamed "Antilles".
 In 1949 renamed "Tahiti Star".
 Withdrawn from service during December 17, 1949 until December 5, 1950 and converted with seating for 36 passengers.